dotnet/linker/docs/design/trimmed-assemblies.md

 ### `TrimmableAssembly`

-This ItemGroup contains assembly names that will be opted into trimming via `IsTrimmable` metadata.
+This ItemGroup contains assembly names that get opted into trimming via `IsTrimmable` metadata.
 For simple cases, this provides an easier way to enable trimming of additional assemblies, without requiring a custom MSBuild target.
 It exists purely as a convenience because we expect this to be commonly done as .NET transitions to becoming more trim ready.

 ```xml
 <ItemGroup>